emd5953/itinerary_maker/README.md

 ---

-## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to use, modify, and distribute this software as permitted under the license terms.

----

 **Happy Planning!**
 Have questions, suggestions, or feedback?
 Feel free to open an issue or reach out to our team.
 Enjoy creating your next unforgettable journey with **Itinerary Maker**!